foreverallama/readmat/README.md

 - Algorithmic optimization to integrate within the `scipy.io` framework
 - Documentation of the MAT-file format

 Feel free to create a PR if you'd like to add something, or open up an issue if you'd like to discuss!
-I've also opened an [issue](https://github.com/scipy/scipy/issues/22736) with `scipy.io` detailing some of the workflow, as well as a [PR](https://github.com/scipy/scipy/pull/22762) to develop this iteratively.
+I've also opened an [issue](https://github.com/scipy/scipy/issues/22736) with `scipy.io` detailing some of the workflow, as well as a [PR](https://github.com/scipy/scipy/pull/22847) to develop this iteratively.
 Please feel free to contribute there as well!

 ## Acknowledgement

 Big thanks to [mahalex](https://github.com/mahalex/MatFileHandler) for their detailed breakdown of MAT-files.
-Most of this wouldn't be possible without it.
+A lot of this wouldn't be possible without it.